top of page

 GRAHAM WILLIAMS - OWNER

 My life, my work, my passion - is full time hunt planning and guiding on dangerous game, big rifles and exploring.
 It began 35 years ago on a Banteng & Buffalo hunt with a friend in NT and the 'guide' carried no rifle!!
 At Colin's first shot the Banteng bull spun around and took off, a couple more shots and it cartwheeled over 15 yards to my right.
 It stood, turned and charged Colin on my left, who was reloading his 470 NE.
-At 8yds I dropped the Banteng bull in front of us with a Silver Tip from the Winchester Express 375 H&H.!
+At 8yds I fired and dropped the Banteng bull in front of us with a Silver Tip from the Winchester Express 375 H&H.!
 I was now hooked on the excitement of getting up close on large game and hunting with a large bore rifle.
 After many Australian and African adventures, I started a safari company 28 years ago, growing a dedicated guiding team, all focused on great service and real hunting in outback Australia.
-I am a proud Life member of SCI, a Life member of IPHA (International Professional Hunters Association), a Life member of SSAA, a Member of ADA WA, SWH&C, MSL and Dallas Safari Club.
-I have guided on over 700 Buffalo hunts, and my company has completed over 1000 Buffalo hunts.

-OWNER BACKGROUND I grew up on our cattle, sheep and grain farm.
-My father and older brother taught me honesty, respect, hunting and firearms safety....
+OWNER & PERSONAL BACKGROUND Raised on our cattle, sheep and grain farm.
+My father and older brother taught me honesty, respect and firearms safety....
 To be a shooter I must be a responsible and law-abiding citizen my whole life.
 My career then became an Industrial Electrician and Instrumentation technician, including being a member of the Emergency response team at a number of refineries, oil & gas and mine sites.
-So, lots of procedures and responsibility.
-Early on I traveled and hunted in South Africa and remote Zimbabwe, witnessed excellent service in Africa, which planted the seed for my safari business in Australia.
+I traveled and hunted in South Africa and remote Zimbabwe, experienced top customer service in Africa, which planted the seed for my safari business in Australia.

-Starting in 1997 as Outback Expeditions then Australian Buffalo Hunters, for 28 years.
+Starting in 1997 as Outback Expeditions (no web, no email, just post and fax), then as Australian Buffalo Hunters, for 28 years.
 I am very proud to have been the safari contractor to Gulin Gulin Buffalo Company for 19 years up to 2019, often with 2x camps around Bulman, Weemol, Mt Jean, Mt Catt, Bonanza Valley, and we have paid for every Buffalo etc we ever shot.
-My personal hunting has taken me all over Australia, to New Zealand, Mozambique for Cape Buffalo, many South Africa hunting safaris for plains game & back up on Elephant & Cape Buffalo, the Namibia Caprivi strip after Elephant, Hippo, Buffalo and Crocodile, stunning Kyrgyzstan after Ibex, Siberian Roebuck and Marco Polo, plus Hungary, Belgium, France and Spain for Ibex, Stag and Boar.
+My personal hunting has taken me all over Australia, to New Zealand, Mozambique for Cape Buffalo, many South Africa hunting safaris for plains game, Elephant & Cape Buffalo, the Namibia Caprivi strip after Elephant, Hippo, Cape Buffalo and Crocodile, stunning Kyrgyzstan after Ibex, Siberian Roebuck and Marco Polo, plus Hungary, Belgium, France and Spain for Ibex, Stag and Boar.

 -------------------------------------